 Our common shares trade in Canada on the TSX Venture Exchange under the trading symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the trading symbol "DMCAD."
-We have applied to list our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
+We have received approval for listing our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."